DoctorFudge/Bookjackers/README.md

 https://www.zubalbooks.com/article-bookjacking.jsp

 The only thing you can do is be aware, and that's why I made this.
-Originally it was for myself, but I saw a few posts on Reddit and decided I'd chuck it up here.
+Originally it was for myself, but I saw a few posts on Reddit and decided I'd chuck it up here, which should go some way towards explaining some eccentricities in the script.

 ### How to use
 Simply install [Tampermonkey](https://www.tampermonkey.net/) or a similar extension and install the userscript.